nagshivank/Hybrid-Molecule-Featurization/README.md

-# Hybrid-Molecule-Featurization
+# Hybrid Molecule Featurization
 This repository contains the code used to integrate RDKit chemical domain descriptors with GNN-encoded features for improved performance on MoleculeNet classification and regression benchmarks.

 ---
-Our Conda environment can be replicated using the 'environment.yml' file -
+Our Conda environment can be replicated using the <i>'environment.yml'</i> file -
 ```bash
 conda env create -f environment.yml -n <environment name>
 conda activate <environment name>